mining-pool/go-randomx/README.md

 git clone https://github.com/maoxs2/go-randomx
 ```

-And then run `go generate` to auto compile official random-x code
+And then run `./build.sh` to auto compile official random-x code
 ```bash
 # clone and compile RandomX source code into librandomx
 ./build random-x # random-x can be replaced with random-xl random-arq random-wow